cloudnativelabs/kube-router/docs/ipv6.md

 ### kube-router.io/node.bgp.customimportreject Can Only Contain IPs of a Single Family

-Due to implementation restrictions with GoBGP, the annotation `kube-router.io/node.bgp.customimportreject`, which allows user's to add rules for rejecting specific routes sent to GoBGP, can only accept a single IP family (e.g. IPv4 or IPv6).
+Due to implementation restrictions with GoBGP, the annotation `kube-router.io/node.bgp.customimportreject`, which allows users to add rules for rejecting specific routes sent to GoBGP, can only accept a single IP family (e.g. IPv4 or IPv6).

 Attempting to add IPs of two different families will result in a GoBGP error when it attempts to import BGP policy from kube-router.